kopeckyf/taupy/documentation/source/basic/debates.rst

 :math:`a\in T` supports another :math:`b\in T` if the conclusion of :math:`a` is equivalent to one of the premises in :math:`b`.

-In taupy, you don't have to input these relations manually – and in fact, you can't.
-They are determined automatically from the arguments in your input.
+:py:mod:`taupy` does not require manual input of relations.
+They are determined automatically from the provided arguments.
 In the map below, supports between arguments are visualised with solid edges, and defeats through dashed edges.

 .. image:: argument_map.svg
    :align: center